tuxology/tracevizlab/labs/103-compare-package-managers/README.md

 Spoiler alert: you may pause here and look at the trace for yourself
 ```

 We observe that `pacman` starts a few threads, some of which are related with `gpg`.
 The critical path again shows the obvious download phase, waiting for the  network.
 Like `yum` it is preceded by a long period of timers, with another thread being blocked.
 Let's look at its critical path to see if it is also waiting for network like `yum`'s.
-But no, it looks like internal message exchanges...
-It's the same thread pattern as `yum`, but not the same critical path.
-Not knowing too much about package managers, it's hard to determine what exactly this phase should be.
+Indeed, the other blocked thread is waiting for network, maybe resolving the address to get the package, so that too is part of the download phase.

 As for what comes after the download, the dependencies on `gpg` processes shows the phase that corresponds to *checking keys in keyring*, the `ldconfig` is probably part of the *Processing package changes...*.
 The part with disk writes is the *installing tree* part and the rest would be the *Running post-transaction hooks...* part.